wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Curvature's Role in Stress Distribution.md

 This distribution of tension and compression across the cross-section of a beam is crucial for understanding how materials will behave under different load conditions.
 ##### Shear Stresses
 Curvature can also influence the shear stress distribution within a structure.

+Occurs parallel to the surface.
+It results from forces that cause the layers of the material to slide past each other.
 	Act parallel to the material cross-section, causing material layers to slide against each other.
 		Shear stresses arise from forces acting parallel to the material's cross-section and are particularly significant near supports and where the curvature changes.
 ### Load Paths